bd125/2022_Lin_Lab_Sleap_extension/README.md

 # Lin Lab Sleap Extension, TDT circuits and Matlab Code
- TDT Circuit and Matlab code used for analyzing data in the Fig6 of the paper "New and improved GRAB fluorescent sensors for monitoring dopaminergic activity in vivo"
+ TDT Circuit and Matlab code used for analyzing data

 In the Sleap Extension:
 SLPtool.py: To assign identiftity of each mouse